-You shouldn’t be forced to compromise on comfort or drain your wallet to keep your house at a pleasant temp during summer weather.
+You shouldn’t have to give up comfort or drain your wallet to keep your house at a refreshing temp during warm days.

-But what is the ideal temperature, exactly?
-We go over ideas from energy pros so you can select the best setting for your house.
+But what is the best temp, exactly?
+We discuss advice from energy specialists so you can choose the best temp for your home.

-Here’s what we suggest for the most energy-efficient setting for air conditioning in Genoa.
+Here’s what we recommend for the most energy-efficient setting for air conditioning in Genoa.

 Recommended Thermostat Settings for Summer